 Those who have been fired wrongfully can receive compensation for the suffering they’ve had to endure.
 If you or someone you know has been wrongfully fired, speaking with a wrongful termination attorney in Orange County about your situation would help you to better understand your options.
 Our California employment lawyers provide free consultations and a no win no fee promise.

-We know that you want the best lawyer for your case.
+We know that you want the best wrongful termination lawyer for your case.
 That is why our experienced legal specialists will work to get you a maximum recovery for your wrongful termination claim.
 Call today to receive assistance.

 The Cooper Law Firm was great!
 I had 2 experiences with them and it was easy and hassle free and also took up very little of my time.
 My out comes were great with both cases.
 Everyone at the office was very nice and helpful as well.